January 2026 Hiring Trends: Top In‑Demand Jobs, Skills and Sectors to Boost Your Career

 New systems and platforms

-If you’re employed, ask about training, certifications and internal moves to accelerate your career.
+If you’re employed, ask about training, certifications, and internal moves to accelerate your career.

 Skills Shortage in 2026: Your Chance to Stand Out